AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 # Used in this Project

+• I use sql server to build database for this project.
- Build this project using MVC architecture pattern.
+• Build this project using MVC architecture pattern.
 • Using Razor pages to implement views.

-• I use sql server to build database for this project.

-C# Generics .

-OOP in design classes and relations between them .
+• C# Generics and OOP in design classes and relations between them .

-Entity Framework .
+• Entity Framework .

-Secure Web Api using JWT .

-make structuer to project to ruseablel and contain mobile application and apis .
+• make structuer to project to improving the reusability of code.
+• Using Dependency injection to improving the reusability of code.
+•Secure Web Api using JWT .